cyberbotics/webots/docs/guide/web-simulation.md

 # webotsHome:        directory in which Webots is installed (WEBOTS_HOME)
 # maxConnections:    maximum number of simultaneous Webots instances
 # logDir:            directory where the log files are written
-# monitorLogEnabled: store monitor data in a file
+# monitorLogEnabled: store monitor data in a file (true by default)
-# debug:             debug mode (output to stdout)
+# debug:             output debug information to stdout (false by default)
 ```

 HTTP request handlers: